 Figure 2 overlays the naïve and MI error histograms.
 (The narrower histogram is the MI error, indicating that MI improves on the naïve imputation’s estimation error.)

 See Stekhoven (2011)[vii] for examples of nonparametric null imputation using a random-forest algorithm (in R’s missForest package).

 [i] R.J.A.
 Little & D.B.
 Rubin, Statistical Analysis with Missing Data (Wily, 1987); P.D.
 Allison, Missing Data (Sage, 2001); D.C.
 Howell, “The Analysis of Missing Data,” Handbook of Social Science Methodology (Sage, 2007); and A.N.
 Barladi & C.K.
 Enders, “An Introduction to Modern Missing Data Analyses,” Journal of School Psychology 48 (2010), pp. 5-37.

 [ii] These and similar techniques are now considered dated.
-There are many resources online, contributed by the academic community—for example: http://www.uvm.edu/~dhowell/StatPages/More_Stuff/Missing_Data/Missing.html and http://www.uvm.edu/~dhowell/StatPages/More_Stuff/Missing_Data/Missing-Part-Two.html,
+There are many resources online, contributed by the academic community for handling null values: http://www.uvm.edu/~dhowell/StatPages/More_Stuff/Missing_Data/Missing.html and http://www.uvm.edu/~dhowell/StatPages/More_Stuff/Missing_Data/Missing-Part-Two.html,

 http://www.stat.columbia.edu/~gelman/arm/missing.pdf (visited March 2, 2014).

 [iii] For example, see http://www.stat.berkeley.edu/~breiman/RandomForests/cc_home.htm#missing1 and http://cran.r-project.org/web/packages/missForest/missForest.pdf (visited March 2, 2014).